Before you self-publish a book, make sure you have everything in place and ready.

 3. Get your website ready BEFORE you publish

-Never race to update, or worse, build a new website after you publish.
-It is going to waste a lot of your time and promotional traction.
+Never race to update or, worse, build a new website after you publish.
+It will waste a lot of your time and promotional traction.

 In particular, is your website responsive and able to be viewed correctly on phones and tablets?